kcords/snakes-cafe/README.md

 Project: Snakes Cafe
 Author: Kyle Cordell

-### Links and Resources

-back-end server url (when applicable) front-end application (when applicable)

-### Setup

-.env requirements (where applicable) i.e.

-PORT - Port Number
-DATABASE_URL - URL to the running Postgres instance/db

-How to initialize/run your application (where applicable) e.g. python main.py
+### How to initialize/run your application

-How to use your library (where applicable)
+1. Navigate to the application root directory
+2. Input `python3 main.py` to start the application
+3. Add items listed to your order
+4. Type `quit` to exit the application

 ### Tests

-How do you run tests?
-Any tests of note?
-Describe any tests that you did not complete, skipped, etc
+There are no automated tests currently.
+You can manually test that invalid options are not allowed by adding an item that is not included on the menu.